-Like most other reptiles, leopard geckos shed.
-How much they actually do it will depend on one very specific factor, but nonetheless, it happens to all of them.
-Sometimes, it may seem like they’re not shedding at all because they do it so fast, but rest assured that if they’re growing, they’re definitely shedding.
-But to answer the question of how much they actually do it, I suggest reading on.
+Like most other reptiles, leopard geckos shed their skin.
+How much they actually do it, the frequency, will depend on one very specific factor, their age.
+Nonetheless, shedding happens to all of them.
+Sometimes it may seem like they’re not shedding at all because they do it so fast.
+Rest assured, if they’re growing they’re definitely shedding.
+But to answer the question “how much do leopard geckos shed?” a little more in-depth, I suggest reading on.

-Luckily, no matter how old or young they are, they do a very good job at shedding their skin off successfully without the assistance of their owners.
-The only time you will need to help them with a shed is if any of it gets stuck on a part of their body and they’re unable to remove it as leaving the stuck shed on them is a safety hazard and can result in pretty serious consequences.
+Leopard geckos can easily shed their own skin without assistance from their owner in most cases.
+The only time you will need to help them is during a stuck shed.
+This may cause them to be unable to remove it.
+Leaving the stuck shed on them is a safety hazard, and can result in pretty serious consequences.

 So make sure to keep that in mind when dealing with reptiles like leopard geckos.

 3 things to know about leopard gecko shedding

 1. How to ensure a smooth shed

 As stated above, complications can arise if they happen to have a bad shed, but to ensure that that doesn’t happen, you’ll want to make sure you not only do, but have a few things as well.
 The first thing is to make sure you have a nice and moist hide.